Virtual PBX for Business

 “The good old business trip with its one-serving toothpaste and fold-out ironing board becomes a lot more interesting and high-tech when companies start using virtual PBX technology,” the source stated.
 “Businesses that use VoIP phone service for traveling employees are using the most modern, cheapest method of staying in contact with their remote workforce.”

 Global Virtual PBX continues to permeate all industries

 As businesses and consumers around the globe utilize the Internet for many purposes, small and medium-sized business decision makers should further evaluate what these emerging trends will mean for their company.
 For example, as more businesses leverage virtual phone systems, SMBs could consider implementing a virtual PBX software system from AccessDirect, which utilizes VoIP technology to provide clear calls at an affordable rate.

 As an example of just how prevalent this technology has become, TechTarget recently reported that the United States is deploying a next-generation upgrade for its 911 emergency systems, shifting to an IP network at some point in the next decade.
 This major upgrade helps to illustrate how VoIP technology has matured and become increasingly reliable, as the U.S. is now comfortable with the idea of using it to support crisis communications.

-With affordable options like AccessDirect’s Virtual PBX for business, any company can enjoy the benefits of VoIP.
+With affordable options like AccessDirect’s Virtual PBX for business, any company can enjoy the benefits of VoIP global phone solutions.
 In addition to significant savings and improved call quality, AccessDirect solutions leverage VoIP to provide a wealth of additional features to improve the way people communicate.
 With enhanced functionality like a professional answering service, business voicemail and auto attendant, communications are always enterprise-grade and reliable.
 With reliable communications solutions in place, SMBs can better achieve their goals and successfully grow.